minkeymouse/nowcasting-kr/STATUS.md

 ## Honest Assessment of This Iteration

 **What Was Actually Done:**
-- ✅ **Report sections updated** - Fixed inconsistencies in LaTeX report sections about model training status (1_introduction.tex, 4_results_nowcasting.tex, 6_discussion.tex, 7_issues.tex)
-- ✅ **Tables and plots regenerated** - All tables and plots regenerated from current experiment results (Dec 9 08:39)
-  - 7 forecasting tables, 5 forecasting plots, 1 nowcasting table, 6 nowcasting plots
-  - All correctly reflect current state (forecasting results exist, nowcasting backtests all failed)
-- ✅ **Documentation updated** - STATUS.md, ISSUES.md, CONTEXT.md updated to reflect table/plot regeneration and current project state
+- ✅ **Documentation enhanced** - Enhanced STATUS.md, ISSUES.md, and CONTEXT.md with more detailed instructions
+  - Added baseline metrics analysis checklist item to ISSUES.md (can be run now on existing aggregated_results.csv)
+  - Enhanced Phase 1 comparison script with automatic analysis integration and more comprehensive metrics
+  - Updated decision tree criteria to include collapse_risk and additional metrics from automatic analysis
+  - Updated timestamps for table/plot regeneration (Dec 9 08:51) in CONTEXT.md

 **What Was NOT Done:**
-- ❌ **No Python code changes** - No Python code files modified this iteration (only LaTeX report sections updated)
+- ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
 - ❌ **No experiments executed** - No training, forecasting, or backtesting run (Agent cannot execute scripts per user rules)
+- ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
+Training is REQUIRED before any experiments can proceed
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify (models exist, can verify now)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify (cannot verify without trained models)
-- ❌ **DDFM improvements NOT tested** - Code improvements implemented but models trained before improvements (can use existing or re-train)
+- ❌ **DDFM improvements NOT tested** - Code improvements implemented but cannot test without trained models
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
+- ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run

 **Current Limitations:**
-- Models exist (12 files) but were trained before latest DDFM improvements - effectiveness of improvements unknown until re-training
+- **CRITICAL**: No models exist - `checkpoint/` is EMPTY.
+Training is REQUIRED before any experiments can proceed
-- All backtest results failed with CUDA errors - code fixed but not verified by experiments
+- All backtest results failed with CUDA errors - code fixed but not verified by experiments (cannot verify without trained models)
-- ARIMA produces no valid results (n_valid=0) - requires investigation
+- ARIMA produces no valid results (n_valid=0) - requires investigation after training
 - PDF compilation not executed - report sections ready but not compiled to verify page count
+- Tables/plots exist but reflect old experiment results (from previous runs before latest code improvements)

 **Areas for Improvement:**
+- **PRIORITY 1**: Train models - Step 1 must run `bash agent_execute.sh train` to train all 12 models with latest improvements
+- After training: Run forecasting to generate new results with trained models
-- Run experiments to verify CUDA fixes work (models exist, ready to run)
+- After training: Run backtesting to verify CUDA fixes work
-- Either use existing models for baseline or re-train with latest improvements to test DDFM effectiveness
-- Execute Phase 0 correlation analysis before training to inform improvement strategy
+- Execute Phase 0 correlation analysis before training to inform improvement strategy (~15 min, no training required)
+- Execute baseline metrics analysis on existing aggregated_results.csv to establish baseline (~5 min, no training required)
-- Investigate ARIMA failures after experiments complete
+- Investigate ARIMA failures after training completes
 - Compile PDF to verify report meets < 15 page requirement